wp-plugins/rublon/readme.txt

 License: GNU Public License, version 2
 License URI: http://opensource.org/licenses/gpl-license.php

-Instantly protects all accounts with magical, email-based two-factor authentication; optional mobile app for more security; no tokens.
+Instantly protects all accounts with effortless, email-based two-factor authentication; optional mobile app for more security; no tokens.

 == Description ==

 = Account Protection for WordPress =
-- Works Out-of-the-Box: Just Activate the Plugin
+- Instantly increase security for all users
+- 1-click download; 1-click activation
-- No Configuration Needed
+- No configuration or training needed
-- So Simple that You Don't Need Training

 = Why Do I Need Account Protection? =
-WordPress websites get attacked by botnets that carry out bruteforce attacks.
-Once inside the admin panel, they start infecting your visitors with malware.
-This will get your website delisted from search engines or removed by your web hosting provider.
-All websites are a target, regardless of size.
-Account protection prevents those attacks.
+Botnets carry out brute force attacks against thousands of WordPress sites and blogs every day, regardless of size.
+Once inside, botnets infect your visitors with malware.
+A compromised website leads to delisting by search engines or blocking by your hosting provider.
+Account protection prevents such attacks.

-= Why Are Passwords Not Enough? =
+= Why are Passwords Not Enough? =
-Many people have a simple, easy to guess password.
-It can be stolen when they use multiple devices, the same password across different services or when they're not on a secure connection.
+Many people use a simple, easy-to-guess password.
+It can be easily stolen when they use multiple devices; the same password across multiple services; or on unsecured connections, such as public Wi-Fi networks.
+Botnets hammer at your WordPress site trying to compromise it using millions of common passwords and character combinations.

 = How Does Rublon Account Protection Work? =
-During the first login, confirm your identity by clicking on a link that you get via email.
-Your next login from the same device will only require a password.
-For more security, install the Rublon mobile app.
-Scanning a QR code will then confirm your identity.
+During the first login, confirm your identity by clicking on the link you’ll receive via email.
+Your next login from the same device will only require your WordPress password.
+For additional security, the Rublon mobile app scans a Rublon Code to confirm your identity.

 = Why Should I Use Rublon? =
-Rublon works out-of-the-box.
-Just activate the plugin and you're done — no configuration needed.
-Your users don't need training and they don't have to install anything.
-They don't have to enter any codes.
-Once they confirm their identity on a device, they can log in to all web services by only entering a password.
+Rublon is simple and easy.
+Activate the plugin and you're done.
+Your users don't need to install or configure anything and don’t need training or one-time codes.
+Once they confirm their identity on a device, they can log in to all web services by only entering their WordPress password.

+= How is Rublon Different? =
+Traditional two-factor authentication solutions demand users enter a one-time password each time they want to login.
+That’s why people don’t like them.
+Rublon is different.
+With Rublon, you confirm your identity by simply clicking on a link or scanning a Rublon Code.

 = What Does Rublon Cost? =
 Nothing!
-Install it now to get one year for free.
-If you want to white-label it using your own branding, please contact sales@rublon.com.
+The basic Rublon plugin is free and always will be.
+Premium features like custom branding are available through our paid Business Plan.
+Please contact sales@rublon.com.

-= What Languages Is Rublon Available In? =
+= In What Languages Is Rublon Available? =
 - English
 - German
 - Polish